gl-keith-cassar/gl-bideveloper-challenge/README.md

-- Downloadt the file in this repo to start the challenge
+- Download the file in this repo to start the challenge

 # gl-bideveloper-challenge